robinscholz/better-rest/README.md

 ```
 Do not use this setting for production environments!

+### Authentification
-- Requests need to be authenticated via _Basic Auth_.
+Requests need to be authenticated via _Basic Auth_.
 It’s recommended to create a seperate _API User_ with a special blueprint at `site/blueprints/users/api.yml`:

 ``` yml
 title: API access